alokshakya/tradingInstructions/README.md

 Similarly `unsubscribeBars(uid)` is also being used in `trading-view-chart.ts`'s Datafeed method `unsubscribeBars()` .

-Now implementing all these your chart will be updating live from socket.
+Now after implementing all these your chart will be updating live from socket.

-# ALL DONE!
+# ALL DONE! :+1: